ZeroSyl: Simple Zero-Resource Syllable Tokenization for Spoken Language Modeling: Models and methodology

 \subsection{Boundary detection}

 For a given speech utterance, we extract framewise embeddings $H_{1:T}^{[13]}~= [h^{[13]}_1, h^{[13]}_2, \dots, h^{[13]}_T]$ from layer 13 of WavLM Large~\cite{chen2022wavlm}.
-We compute the L2 norm for each frame, $n_t = \lVert h^{[13]}_t \rVert_2 $\,, and apply a smoothing window of size 3 to $n_t$ to reduce high-frequency noise.
+We compute the L2 norm for each frame, $n_t = \lVert h^{[13]}_t \rVert_2 $\,, and apply a 3-point moving average filter to reduce high-frequency noise.
 We then apply prominence-based peak detection on the smoothed signal: a peak is identified as a boundary if it has a prominence of at least $\delta = 0.45\sigma$, where $\sigma$ is the standard deviation of the signal $n_t$.

 Example predictions are shown in Figure~\ref{fig:zerosyl-boundaries-example}.
-R-value and token-F1 scores on development data (described later) are best using layer 13, a window size of 3, and a prominence of $0.45\sigma$.
+R-value and token-F1 scores on development data (described later) are best using layer 13, a filter length of 3, and a prominence of $0.45\sigma$.